PLANNING FOR THE RESPONSIBLE MANAGEMENT, GROWTH

 The LVPC offers a variety of services and resources to the region.
 Further, the LVPC is responsible for several significant planning programs that include:

 The LVPC prepares and maintains the bi-county regional comprehensive plan in accordance with state law.
-The Comprehensive Plan The Lehigh Valley … 2030 recommends a variety of policies covering land use, development, growth management, natural resource conservation, sewer and water expansion, and transportation infrastructure, among other matters, establishing the vision, goals, objectives and implementation strategies for the Lehigh Valley.
+FutureLV: The Regional Plan recommends a variety of policies covering land use, development, growth management, natural resource conservation, sewer and water expansion, and transportation infrastructure, among other matters, establishing the vision, goals, objectives and implementation strategies for the Lehigh Valley.

 Regional short and long-range plans for highway, bridge, rail and transit improvements are prepared and maintained by the LVPC for the Lehigh Valley Transportation Study (LVTS).
 Per federal mandate, the LVTS manages projects accounting for $3.3 billion in transportation needs between now and 2030.